MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-to-azure.md

 [!INCLUDE [Gate notice](./includes/face-limited-access.md)]

-This topic shows how to create a new classic account connected to Azure using the [Azure AI Video Indexer website](https://aka.ms/vi-portal-link).
+This article shows how to create a new classic account connected to Azure using the [Azure AI Video Indexer website](https://aka.ms/vi-portal-link).
 You can also create an Azure AI Video Indexer classic account through our [API](https://aka.ms/avam-dev-portal).

-The topic discusses prerequisites that you need to connect to your Azure subscription and how to configure an Azure Media Services account.
+The article discusses prerequisites that you need to connect to your Azure subscription and how to configure an Azure Media Services account.

 A few Azure AI Video Indexer account types are available to you.
 For detailed explanation, review [Account types](accounts-overview.md).